What Is a Welding Electrode? Types and Functions

 tig tungsten color coding

-TIG tungsten color codes identify the electrode’s alloying elements, and those differences directly affect arc stability, conductivity, and AC or DC performance.
+TIG tungsten color codes identify the electrode’s alloying elements.
+Those elements affect arc starting, stability, current capacity, burn-off, and AC or DC performance.

-Green tungsten means pure electrode material, ideal for AC welding on aluminum and magnesium.
+Green tungsten identifies pure tungsten, which welders commonly use for AC welding on aluminum and magnesium.

 How to Choose the Right Welding Electrode

-How do you choose the right welding electrode?
-Start with the base material: match the filler metal to the substrate, such as E6013 for thin carbon steel or E308L for stainless steel.
+To choose the right welding electrode, start with the base metal.
+Match the filler metal to the material, such as carbon steel, stainless steel, cast iron, or aluminum.

 Common Welding Electrode Selection Mistakes